tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 ### Task 1: Migrate the Oracle database to SQL Server 2017 using SSMA

-1. On your LabVM, launch **Microsoft SQL Server Migration Assistant for Oracle** from the Start Menu.
+1. On your LabVM, launch **Microsoft SQL Server Migration Assistant for Oracle** from the Start Menu

 2. Select **File**, then **New Project...**

     ![File and New Project are highlighted in the SQL Server Migration Assistant for Oracle.](./media/ssma-menu-file-new-project.png "Select New Project")

-3. In the New Project dialog, accept the default name and location, select **SQL Server 2017** for the Migration To value, and select **OK**.
+3. In the New Project dialog, accept the default name and location, select **SQL Server 2017** for the Migration To value, and select **OK**

     ![In the New Project dialog box, SQL Server 2017 is selected and highlighted in the Migration To box.](./media/ssma-new-project.png "New Project dialog box")

-4. Select **Connect to Oracle** in the SSMA toolbar.
+4. Select **Connect to Oracle** in the SSMA toolbar

     ![Connect to Oracle is highlighted on the SSMA toolbar.](./media/ssma-toolbar-connect-to-oracle.png "Select Connect to Oracle")